-9.3 Basic principles
+7.3 Basic principles

 The main goal of the persons subject to the regulations is to safeguard the interests of the insured and those entitled to a pension.
-This involves, in particular:
+This involves the following in particular:

-- a) Duty of loyalty: Persons subject to the regulations act independently in exercising their function and in the interest of the insured and those entitled to a pension. - b) Duty of due diligence: The key principle with regard to the entrusted funds is the duty of fiduciary due diligence.
+- a) Duty of loyalty: Persons subject to the regulations act independently in exercising their role and in the interest of the insured and those entitled to a pension. - b) Duty of due diligence: The key principle with regard to the entrusted funds is the duty of fiduciary due diligence.
 This includes, inter alia, developing a sound basis on which to make decisions, as well as carefully selecting, instructing, and supervising agents, and also, when making investment decisions, understanding the investment entered into and the associated risks. - c) Duty to inform: The Pension Fund Management shall ensure that insured members and those entitled to a pension as well as other stakeholders are regularly informed in a truthful, appropriate manner about its business activities.

-9.4 Material advantages
+7.4 Material advantages

 Persons subject to the regulations do not gain any material advantages from their activity that go beyond the normal compensation.
-The manner of compensation is clearly determinable in the context of the written regulations.
+The manner of compensation is to be set out in a clearly determinable manner in the context of the written regulations.

-All compensation that the persons subject to the regulations receive in their function as a representative of the Pension Fund in external bodies is to be redirected to the Pension Fund.
+All compensation, which the persons subject to the regulations receive in their function as representatives of Pension Fund 2 in external bodies, is to be redirected to Pension Fund 2.

-All pecuniary benefits that the persons subject to the regulations receive in connection with the activities for the Pension Fund in excess of the normal compensation agreed in writing are to be redirected to the Pension Fund.
+All pecuniary benefits, which the persons subject to the regulations receive in connection with the activities for Pension Fund 2 in excess of the normal compensation agreed in writing, are to be redirected to Pension Fund 2.
 This does not apply to gifts and invitations, regarded as occasional gifts, if their value is at most CHF 100 per gift, CHF 500 per invitation, and CHF 1,000 per business partner and calendar year, and their total value does not exceed CHF 3,000 per calendar year.

-Invitations to events that primarily benefit the Pension Fund are permitted if they occur no more than once per month.
+Invitations to events that primarily benefit Pension Fund 2 are permitted if they occur no more than once per month.
 Permissible invitations are usually limited to one day and do not apply for an accompanying person.
 In the event of doubt, the Chief Executive Officer or the Chair of the Board of Trustees shall decide.